alt-glitch/computing-insecurities/content/posts/2024-wrapped.md

 - arnav, the rithwiks and the rest of lagrange point for being an amazingly energetic group of people to be around and learn from.
 - blue tokai koramangala for their iced americano.
 - monster beverage corporation and zepto for letting me have white monster to fuel my all-nighters.
+- the countless number of helpful people and mentors whose collective knowledge pushes me forward!